marcopennekamp/old-myx-spec/core/spec.md

 Implicit conversions allow us to convert a simple value to a 1-tuple and vice versa, so a function may just take one non-tuple type or return one non-tuple type:

     Int x -> Int

-## Built-in Types

-### References

-A reference is a type that points to a mutable variable instead of copying its value.
-The type it refers to is called *content type*, its value is called *content value*.

-    mut Int a

-    /* The following lines do the same. */ val ref = Ref (a)
-    Ref ref = a
-    Ref[Int] ref = a

-It behaves exactly like its content type with the exception of assignment and passing.
-Whether the reference or its content value is passed or assigned is inferred:

-* If an expression is expected to yield the content value of the reference, or multiple reference layers (e.g. `Ref[Ref[T]]`), the references are resolved until the expected type can be yielded.
-* If a reference to a mutable variable or field is expected and a mutable variable or field is passed, that reference is created implicitly.
-* Otherwise, if a reference is expected and the expression is a reference type, it is simply passed.

-A reference's content is always mutable.
-The variable mutability determines whether a reference can be reassigned.
-When declaring a new variable for the reference, you can omit the `Ref` constructor.

-    mut Ref ref = a
-	ref = Ref (b)